dannystudio/home.tab.bookmark.docker/README.md

 ## Volume Setting
 ### /data ###
-This is where the data json and thumbnail stored, map this volume widht read/write permission so the data and thumgnail can be access and backup
+This is where the data and thumbnail are stored, map this volume with read/write permission if needed.